rossmckelvie/midi-lights/README.md

 A MIDI file contains a list of messages, each with a note, note status (`on` or `off`), and a time to wait before changing the status.
 A mapping of notes to lights allows the entire show to be choreographed with a keyboard.

 If you don't like MIDI, the cached command list from a midi file is stored as JSON.
-This file is what is sent to the remotes
+This file is what is sent to the remotes, and the midi file is not required for playing (only for running choreograph.py)

 ## Usage
 Create a `config.json` file, a sample is provided.
 Modify to fit your setup.
+Install packages from `src/requirements.txt`

 #### Choreograph a song
-`python choreograph.py --song=wizards`
+`./bin/choreograph wizards` or `python src/choreograph.py --song=wizards`

+This generates the JSON command files

 #### Launch a node & wait for instructions
-`python hardware_server.py --node=upstairs`
+`./bin/nodeup upstairs` or `python src/hardware_server.py --node=upstairs`

 Note: you will have to launch a master node server.
 The play process below will make a request to localhost to kick off the song

 #### Play a choreographed song
-`python play.py --song=wizards`
+`./bin.play wizards` or `python src/play.py --song=wizards`

 MIDI Note-to-Channel mappings are defined in config.json

 #### Turn all lights on or off
-`python hardware.py --toggle on`
+`./bin/hardware on` or `python src/hardware.py --toggle off`